 As a practicing attorney, I can say that a majority of the time a case will settle before going to trial.
 But, at the end of the day, your next steps are determined by the specific situation you’re in.
 Only you can make the decision after doing a cost-benefit analysis of what is owed and what chasing the invoice will cost.

-If your online business is based in California and you would like to review your current contract or have one drafted for you, you can book a call with me here.
+If your online business is based in California and you would like to review your current contract or have one drafted for you, you can schedule a consultation with me here. *

 If you’re a US-based online business owner, you can also check out my easy to use attorney-drafted legal templates here.